gelic-idealab/design-critique/Instructions/Student-Upload-Komodo.md

    2. Scale = 1
 6. Press `Upload` and wait for the preview.
 [3]
 7. Go back to `Assets` (left sidebar).

+## Edit [4] or Delete any unwanted garments or mood boards

+1. Open the left sidebar.
+2. Click on your name at the very top to go to the Profile page.
+3. View your assets in the table.
+4. Click one to go to the asset detail page.
+6. Press `Delete` (in the `Information` panel on the right).
+7. This should automatically redirect you to the Assets page, which shows everyone's public assets.
+8. Optionally, click `+ Upload` to re-upload the same asset and change the details.
 ___

 ## Footnotes
 1. Uploading files from a standalone VR headset or a mobile phone is not supported at this time.
 2. This tool turns the image into a 3D model.
 We need this step because Komodo only imports GLB files.
 3. The garment preview may look incorrect.
 The web viewer does not support Tilt Brush-generated GLBs.
 (But Komodo VR does.)
+4. Unfortunately, the asset edit buttons do not work at this time.
+To change details on an asset, please delete it and re-upload it.